Cats are known for being quite clean. They spend a lot of time grooming themselves and don’t enjoy being dirty (unlike a lot of dogs).

 If your cat lays in the litter box or is hiding in it, it could be due to a number of reasons such as it may be suffering from a health issue, being stressed, or feeling threatened or territorial.

 Let’s look at the reasons that may help to answer your query about why is my cat laying in the litter box:

 Litter boxes are usually kept in quiet places that feel secure, plus they have smells that are familiar to your kitty.
 Your cat likely views their litter box as a safe place, and any amount of stress could cause them to hide out there.

 Cats love familiarity, and if you’ve recently moved, they might not know where to be in the new house.
 Since the litter box feels safe and familiar, they will retreat there.

-Cats sleep in their litter boxes when they feel stressed.
+Mostly pets sleep in their litter boxes when they feel stressed.
 Other causes could be a new pet in the house, loud noises like fireworks, or other big changes in the household, like a new baby.

 I’ll explain further down in this article what to do if you think your cat is feeling stressed.

 If your cat is having health problems, they could resort to spending time in their litter box.
 This is more common in elderly cats.

 If your cat doesn’t think they can make it back to the litter box in time to go to the bathroom because of urinary tract infections or other digestive issues, they might choose to stay close.

 Look for signs of diarrhea, painful urination, or other health issues.
 You can also try to notice if your cat is eating or drinking different amounts than normal.